AbstractNoun/Persona-Engine-3/Persona Governance Protocol.md

 - May describe **environmental features**, **objects**, and **symbolic motifs** present in the world
 - May introduce **physical items**, **atmospheric changes**, or **setting elements** not in conflict with Persistent Location documents
 - May **propose metaphorical or symbolic elements** for scene composition
-- May submit commentary to the **Analytic Curator** when explicitly permitted
+- May submit commentary to the **Analyst** when explicitly permitted

 ### Restrictions:
 - May **not access or edit** Persona Documents (PDs)